 Plus, mental accounting is a factor here: Consumers tend to categorize holiday spending as one-time purchases that sit outside the normal budgets, making them less price sensitive.
 A $50 delivery order that might feel extravagant on a routine evening becomes justified on Thanksgiving.

 On a typical Thursday, delivery orders ramp up through the afternoon and peak at dinner time (6-8pm).
 Thanksgiving flips this: orders peak in late morning and early afternoon, then drop off through the evening.
 A secondary late-night spike around midnight suggests that delivery isn't necessarily replacing the Thanksgiving meal; it's working around it.
 New moments appear around the main event: breakfast while cooking, post-turkey late-night snacks.
+Thanksgiving delivery follows a clear pattern: a morning/midday peak, a dinner-time drop, and a smaller late-night bump.

 Chains like Denny's, IHOP, and Dunkin' appeared more prominently (and with higher-than-usual order values) in Thanksgiving orders, consistent with a morning family-breakfast order.
 While it’s a much smaller share of overall orders, consumers are also more likely to order grocery and retail categories on Thanksgiving—suggesting there may be some panic buying of forgotten ingredients.